In a world awash with

 Before we delve into the

-healthy eating, it's crucial to understand why it matters.
+intricacies of healthy eating, it's crucial to understand why it matters.
 Food

 is the fuel that powers your body, delivering the essential calories and